OSGeo/OSGeoLive-doc/en/quickstart/spatialite_quickstart.rst

 ..
 TBD: Cameron Review
-  My review comments can be removed once actioned.

-..
-TBD: Cameron Review
   We need to explain in words what we aim to achieve by each step.
 Eg: "Lets find all Villas which include have a geometry and ..."
   This will require an extra sentence for most steps.

-..
-TBD: Cameron Review
-  Somewhere we need to explain what the difference is between spatialite-gui and spatialite-gis.
-Why would you use one over the other.

 .. image:: ../../images/project_logos/logo-spatialite.png
   :scale: 50 %